 - Tuition and/or Housing receipt(s): Make sure to bring your receipts if you have already made payments before your arrival.

-Complete the Travel Signature I-20/DS-2019 Request form in the iSpartan system several weeks before your departure date.
+Complete the Travel Signature/I-20 Request (for F-1 students) or the Travel Signature/DS-2019 Request (for J-1 exchange students) in the iSpartan system several weeks before your departure date.

-Processing time is approximately 2-3 days.
+Processing time is approximately 2-3 business days.
 An updated I-20 will be sent to you via email.
+If you are an exchange student, we will email you once this has been process, so you can come into the office to pick-up your DS-2019.
 Contact the ISSS office by phone (408-924-5920) or email (Internationalfirstname.lastname@example.org).
 You may also choose to stop by the office if you have any questions.

 Students on OPT or OPT STEM Extension

 In addition to the documents listed above, you should carry the following documents:

 - Your valid EAD card (Employment Authorization Document)

 - A letter from your current employer verifying employment or a job offer letter from a new employer.

 If you forget an immigration document or your I-20 (F-1)/DS-2019 (J-1) does not have a valid travel signature, the CBP officer may issue you a form I-515 (A), which grants you temporary admission to the U.S. for 30 days.
 If this occurs, please contact the ISSS at email@example.com as soon as possible after your arrival, so we can advise you accordingly to assist you with resolving this issue.

 During the immigration inspection, CBP officers may ask you questions similar to those asked at the U.S. Embassy or Consulate during your visa interview.